-FERTILIZER COWPATS AND SHEEP DROPPINGS, NOT GRANULATE AND SLURRY lobal crop production has tripled in the last 50 years.
+FERTILIZER COWPATS AND SHEEP DROPPINGS, NOT GRANULATE AND SLURRY The number and types of beetles crawling over the dung of grazing animals, and of flies buzzing around it, indicate how intact or damaged an agricultural system is.
+Biodiversity often suffers from the application of too much artificial fertilizer and manure slurry. lobal crop production has tripled in the last 50 years.
 In the same period, the consumption of nitrogen fertilizer has grown tenfold.
 The worldwide use of fertilizers is, alongside practices such as artificial irrigation and pesticide use, a major feature of intensified farming.
 The introduction of nutrients such as nitrogen has numerous effects on ecosystems and so also on insects.